 Benefits to the community and university:

-- Increase competency within organizations to be globally successful
+- Increased competency within organizations to be globally successful

-- Develop strategic partnership both inside and outside the university to enhance constituents and stakeholders
+- Strategic partnerships both inside and outside the university that enhance constituents and stakeholders

-- Increase economic development of the region by growing international business
+- Increased economic development of the region by growing international business

 Services to the community: